sanchi0204/FINLIT/README.md

 The  predicted amount of return: Bar Graph.

 # METHODOLOGY
-Model 1:  Predicts the future inflation rate using previous years data.
-This will help us to calculate amount after maturity.

 Model 2: Predict the type of portfolio which will be the best for the user according to the data is entered by them How much percent equity
 How much percent Mutual funds